 Politics permeates the life of any organized society, for it is through the medium of politics that rewards, penalties, values, and statuses are distributed among society's members.
 The study of political science is particularly concerned with social organization and activity as it relates to government.
 Political science is a natural preparation for the lawyer, the journalist, the lobbyist, the political campaign consultant, or the public servant at international, national, state, regional and local levels.
-For the scientist engaged in social research, for the business-person who communicates with governments, for the secondary teacher of social science, or for the teacher of political science at all institutions of higher learning, a political science major is an invaluable asset.
+A political science major is an invaluable asset for the scientist engaged in social research, for the business person who communicates with governments, for the secondary teacher of social science, or for the teacher of political science at all institutions.

 The citizen with a political science major will be a more effective participant in politics and community affairs.
 Today's democratic society demands of the citizen that she/he/they participate intelligently in the activities of government, display understanding of the world, understand and develop political thought, and appreciate the process by which the human activity of politics is studied.
 Moreover, the educated citizen should be able to analyze information and think critically about the process of politics.
-Political Research Seminars are offered each Fall semester and provide opportunities for collaborative learning and the integration of knowledge at an advanced level.
-As such, these seminars mark a step in student's emergence as an independent scholar and must be passed with a grade of "C-" or higher.
-Students whose grade falls below a "C-" must enroll in another Political Research Seminar or in Political Science 402 Advanced Studies in Politics to revise the research project, earning at least a grade of "C-" in one or the other of these courses.
+The Senior Seminar is offered each Fall semester and provides opportunities for collaborative learning and the integration of knowledge at an advanced level.
+As such, the Senior Seminar marks a step in a student's emergence as an independent scholar and must be passed with a grade of "C-" or higher.
+Students whose grade falls below a "C-" must enroll in a subsequent Senior Seminar or in Political Science 402: Advanced Studies in Politics to revise the research project, earning at least a grade of "C-" in one or the other of these courses.